zksx/nuzlocke/README.md

 # Nuzlocke-Bot

-A python script that starts a chatbot for a specific youtube channell.
+A python script that starts a chatbot for a specific youtube channel.
 It will wait for a stream for that youtube channel to go live and join once it finds one.
 It will then wait for commands from mods/owner of the stream and execute on those commands.

 <!-- TABLE OF CONTENTS -->
 <details>